z3tt/Z3tt/content/top/dataviz.md

-# Data Visualization Gallery

-An overview of selected static data visualizations, maps and other designs I have produced for clients, as challenge contributions or in my spare time.
+An showcase of selected static data visualizations, maps and other designs I have produced for clients, as challenge contributions or in my spare time.
 The visualizations are generated with a code-first approach and almost all of them do not involve any manual post-processing steps.

 * [**Client Projects**](#clients)